FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

   FORM_ID='7a7e08db-5aee-4c28-b5b7-7ec7f7cedf14'
 ```

 The changes add an API key (which you added when configuring FusionAuth) and the form id for the advanced registration form.
 The latter was created in the [initial blog post](/blog/2020/08/27/advanced-registration-form).
-To find the `FORM_ID`, navigate to "Customizations" then "Forms".
+To find the `FORM_ID` in FusionAuth, navigate to "Customizations" then "Forms".
 You'll see the form identifier on the list of forms:

 {% include _image.liquid src="/assets/img/blogs/flask-oauth-portal/form-id-display.png" alt="Finding the form id for your advanced registration form." class="img-fluid" figure=false %}